George Washington's Vision at Valley Forge

 Conditions at Valley Forge - Winter of 1777

-Prior to Valley Forge, in the winter of 1777, the continental army had suffered defeats in the battles of Brandywine and Germantown.
+In the winter of 1777, prior to George Washington’s Vision at Valley Forge, the continental army had suffered defeats in the battles of Brandywine and Germantown.
 The British forces occupied the capitol of the colonies at that time, which was Philadelphia, Pa.
 A brutal winter, unknown to the troops, was coming and food, as well as clothing, was scarce.
 The situation grew desperate as winter set in on the plains of Pennsylvania.

 There was near famine and temperatures fell far below freezing.
 Winds blew with Gale force.
-Some of the soldiers had no shoes and wrapped their feet in rags.
+Some soldiers had no shoes and wrapped their feet in rags.
 Trails of blood could be seen on the snow where they would walk.
-Amputations were not uncommon.
+Amputations were common.
 Disease set in and as many as 3,000 troops died.
 Defeat and surrender seemed inevitable.

 The British forces could have destroyed the continental army before winter but chose not to; a grave mistake.
 They instead decided to wait out the winter and prepare to take care of the colonists in the spring.